Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

 Analyses of XAI methods often focus on their ability to satisfy heuristics of what explanation methods should do, and conclude that they are fragile~\cite{Kindermans2019,NEURIPS2019_fe4b8556,jacovi2020-faithfully}.
 But it remains unclear what exactly is the point of failure, in terms of the potential explainee's mental model, and the contradictions between it and observed behavior.

-Using the actor-centric framework developed thus far (\Cref{subsec:folk-concepts}), we are now able to diagnose a given XAI method for potential contradictions between what the method communicates about model behavior, and the mental model of the explainee from which they extrapolate model behavior.
+Using the actor-centric framework developed thus far (\Cref{subsec:folk-concepts}), we are now able to diagnose a given XAI method for potential contradictions between what the method communicates about model behavior, and the mental model of the explainee from which they extrapolate AI behavior.

 This section is a case study of such diagnoses of four common types of AI explanation.
-Each diagnosis follows a general structure: (1) Introduction of the technique (\textit{mechanism} description); (2) a mapping to the \textit{function} of the technique (a potential mental model); (3) an illustrative example of the mapping; (4) diagnosis of potential failure modes.
+Each diagnosis follows a general structure: (1) Description of the mechanism; (2) The possible information it communicates, in the language of folk concepts of behavior; (3) An illustrative example of the resulting perceived narrative; (4) Diagnosis of potential failure modes.
 We provide an overview in \Cref{tab:diagnosis-summary}.

-\noindentparagraph{\textbf{Assumptions.}} (a) \textit{On internal representation:} We assume that the AI is comprehended by the explainee as an actor (see \Cref{sec:anthropomorphism-intent}). (b) {\textit{On correct explanation:}} We are not concerned in this section with whether the explanations are ``faithfully'' describing the model (see \Cref{sec:faithfulness}), but only in how the explainee comprehends them.
-This is because we operate under a notion of ``correctness as coherence''---for which no contradictions could be surfaced under an acceptable effort. (c) {\textit{On interactive explanation:}} For demonstration we assume a single iteration for explanation to surface possible contradictions in the scope of the iteration.
+\noindentparagraph{\textbf{Assumptions.}} (A) \textit{On internal representation:} We assume that the AIs in the case studies are perceived as actors capable of holding internal representations (see \Cref{sec:anthropomorphism-intent}).
+(B) {\textit{On correct explanation:}} We are not concerned in this section with whether the explanations are ``faithfully'' describing the model (see \Cref{sec:faithfulness}), but only in how a fictional explainee may comprehend them.
+(C) {\textit{On interactive explanation:}} For demonstration we assume a single iteration for explanation to surface possible contradictions in the scope of the iteration.
 This is not to say that the explanation is ``forfeit'' once contradictions surface, but that \textit{additional iterations are required} to re-establish coherence.
 Each iteration of explanation is a direct result of the previous iteration's mental model, which makes interactivity indispensable for its implementation.
 As a general approach, in all of the following cases, once an issue is found---the hypothesis could be adjusted by exploring explanations for additional examples.